-Candidates may be shortlisted for interview on the basis of meeting the essential criteria outlined above.
-However, in the event of a large volume of applications, NIHRC reserves the right to apply any or all of the following desirable criteria:
+Candidates may be shortlisted for interview on the basis of meeting the essential criteria a) and b) outlined above.
+However, in the event of a large volume of applications, the Commission reserves the right to enhance the criteria as it sees fit.
+In such an event, the Commission will first apply any or all of the following desirable criteria:

-- Knowledge of the domestic, regional and international human rights system - Knowledge of the Northern Ireland constitutional framework and political institutions - Knowledge and understanding of the legislative processes in the Westminster Parliament and Northern Ireland Assembly - Knowledge of EU law\
+- Knowledge of the domestic, regional and international human rights system - Knowledge of the UK or Northern Ireland constitutional framework, political institutions and legislative processes - o Knowledge of relevant EU law, institutions or legislative processes